 It is not standard size so I order a customized one.

 I found out that Van Gogh’s painting is really suitable for cross stitch.
-All the color blocks and bold brush stroke will make the cross stitch very appealing.
+All the color blocks and bold brush stroke will make the final product very appealing.
 For those paintings which have smooth blending/no brush stroke at all, cross stitch is not the best choice.
 The only downside for doing Van Gogh’s painting is changing floss.
 I have to constantly change floss at all time.
 Some of colors are very similar.
 In a inch by inch block, I could probably change dozen different floss.
 So, it requires more patient and some relaxing music. ︿(￣︶￣)︿

 I hope I can finish the “Cafe Terrace at Night” in the NEAR future.
 LOL